Announcing the Katherine Whorl spindle hat pattern! (Payhip link)

 I wanted to combine several of the crafts that use yarn, so I embroidered my circles and knitted the brim (instructions for an alternate crochet brim are provided).
 Use surface crochet to create much the same effect as the embroidery.

 I’ve found that crocheting with a single strand of yarn and knitting with the same yarn doubled makes the two match up well in terms of both stitch gauge and appearance.
 I made use of that principle in this hat.

-This pattern is intended for confident crocheters.
+This pattern is intended for confident crocheters who know a little knitting.
 No in-depth tutorials are provided.